 There will be 10 problem sets assigned.
-Problem sets will be due, in general, on Thursdays at the start of class.
+Problem sets will be due, in general, on Thursdays at the start of class, and must be submitted electronically.
 Solutions will be posted to the web after the due date.
 Late problem sets will not be accepted unless you have made prior arrangements with the Professor.
 (Exceptions can be made for family emergency/health/religious accommodation reasons.)
 I will count your best 9 problem sets towards your grade.